 Learn about the availability key for Customer Key

 The availability key is a root key automatically generated and provisioned when you create a data encryption policy.
 Microsoft 365 stores and protects the availability key.
-The availability key is functionally like the two root keys that you supply for service encryption with Customer Key.
+The availability key is functionally like the two root keys that you supply for Customer Key.
 The availability key wraps the keys one tier lower in the key hierarchy.
 Unlike the keys that you provide and manage in Azure Key Vault, you can't directly access the availability key.
 Microsoft 365 automated services manage the availability key programmatically.
 These services initiate automated operations that never involve direct access to the availability key.

 The primary purpose of the availability key is to provide recovery capability from the unanticipated loss of root keys that you manage.
 Loss could be a result of mismanagement or malicious action.
 If you lose control of your root keys, contact Microsoft Support to get assistance with the process of recovery using the availability key.
 Use the availability key to migrate to a new Data Encryption Policy with new root keys you provision.

 Storage and control of the availability key are deliberately different from Azure Key Vault keys for three reasons:

 - The availability key provides a recovery, "break-glass" capability if control over both Azure Key Vault keys is lost.

 - The separation of logical controls and secure storage locations provides defense-in-depth and protects against the loss of all keys, and your data, from a single attack or point of failure.